Meiswinkel1991/G-Robot/README.md

 npx hardhat run scripts/deploy.js
 ```

-## To Do's
+## Process

-1. Code Router for controlling all TradeHelper
-2. Deploy a proxy contract as tradeHelper
-3. Tradehelper Proxy is only be controlled by Router
-4. Router contract have no admin
+1. setupNewBot

+- new Bot will be create with the settings
+- a TradeHelper contract will be deolyed for the bot

+2. activateBot

+- activate the bot.
+It is only possible if the caller is the owner
+- initialize the limits for opening a short or long position

+3. checkUpkeep

+4. performUpkeep